 The U.S.-Israel Binational Industrial Research and Development Homeland Security (BIRD HLS) program is a joint initiative funded by DHS S&T and the Israel Ministry of Public Security (MOPS) and managed by the BIRD Foundation.
-The program provides conditional grants of up to $1 million for approved projects and up to 50 percent of the combined project budget for the development of advanced technologies of mutual benefit to the U.S. and Israel.
+Since 2016, the program provides conditional grants of up to $1 million for approved projects and up to 50 percent of the combined project budget for the development of advanced technologies of mutual benefit to the U.S. and Israel.

 - Facilitates cooperative projects between two-partner entities, one from the U.S. and one from Israel, that have the combined capability and infrastructure to define, develop, manufacture, sell, and support the development of innovative technology to address broad homeland security challenges

 - Raises awareness of capability gaps within the global innovation ecosystem

 - Helps build relationships between industry and homeland security organizations, both in Israel and the U.S.